-The following graph illustrates the change in total compensation awarded to (i) the CEO and (ii) the NEOs (including the CEO), compared to the change in adjusted net income available to common shareholders and market capitalization since 2011.
+The following graph illustrates the change in total compensation awarded to (i) the CEO and (ii) the NEOs (including the CEO), compared to the change in adjusted net income available to common shareholders and market capitalization since 2012.

-Using 2011 as a baseline, the total compensation awarded to (i) the CEO decreased 9% and (ii) the top five NEOs (including the CEO) decreased 0.9%, compared to growth over the same period in adjusted net income available to common shareholders of 47% and market capitalization of 67%.
-To provide a consistent basis of comparison over the time period, the figures for all years include the total compensation for only the top five NEOs (in 2012, 2013 and 2014 the bank voluntarily disclosed compensation for a sixth NEO, and for 2016 Ms. Johnston was CFO for only a portion of the year; this additional data has been excluded).
-For further information on the bank's adjusted earnings, see note 1 on page 29 of this circular.
+Using 2012 as a baseline, the total compensation awarded to (i) the CEO increased 14% and (ii) the top five NEOs (including the CEO) increased 3.6%, compared to growth over the same period in adjusted net income available to common shareholders of 52% and market capitalization of 81%.
+To provide a consistent basis of comparison over the time period, the figures for all years include the total compensation for only the top five NEOs (in 2012, 2013 and 2014 the bank voluntarily disclosed compensation for a sixth NEO; for 2016 Ms. Johnston was CFO for only a portion of the year; and for 2017 Mr. Pedersen was an officer of the bank for only a portion of the year; this additional data has been excluded).
+For further information on the bank's adjusted earnings, see note 8 on page 21 of this circular.